home-assistant/Iconic/README.md

 ![Icon Font Catalog](Screenshots/screenshot_icon_catalog.png)

-Note: if you are using Chrome as your default browser, you will need to restart it using the `open -a 'Google Chrome' --args -allow-file-access-from-files` in the command line to be able to open view the catalog.
-This is because the html's javascript loads a local json file and Chrome has built-in security features to disable it.
+_Note: if you are using Chrome as your default browser, you will need to restart it using the `open -a 'Google Chrome' --args -allow-file-access-from-files` in the command line to be able to open view the catalog.
+This is because the html's javascript loads a local json file and Chrome has built-in security features to disable it._

 ## Icon Font Samples
-This repository also contains a some open source and free icon fonts for you to try Iconic with:
+This repository also [includes a few open source and free icon fonts](./Fonts) for you to try Iconic with:
 * [FontAwesome](https://github.com/FortAwesome/Font-Awesome) by *Dave Gandy*
 * [Dripicons](https://github.com/amitjakhu/dripicons) by *Amit Jakhu*
 * [open-iconic](https://github.com/iconic/open-iconic) by *Waybury*